truenas/middleware/docs/userguide/index.rst

 * FreeNAS® PBIs can be installed using either the Plugins or the Jails method.

-To install a FreeNAS® PBI using the plugins method, click Plugins.
+To install a FreeNAS® PBI using the plugins method, click "Plugins".
 As seen in Figure 12.1a, the list of available FreeNAS® PBIs will be displayed.

 **Figure 12.1a: Using Plugins to Install a PBI**